Radialization of satellite orbits in galaxy mergers: Simulations

-Figure~\ref{fig:density_profiles} shows the density profiles and circular velocity curves of the four truncated power-law models we considered ($\gamma$ ranging from 0 to 3).
+Figure~\ref{fig:density_profiles} shows the density profiles and circular-velocity curves of the four truncated power-law models we considered ($\gamma$ ranging from 0 to 3).
 They are all set to have the same total mass of unity (here we use scale-free $N$-body units with $G=1$; a suitable physical scaling to a Milky Way-like galaxy is given by setting the mass unit to $10^{12}\,M_\odot$, length unit to 165~kpc, velocity unit -- to 161~km/s, and time unit -- to 1~Gyr).
 In order to have a comparable density at the range of radii where the disruption occurs, we adopted different truncation radii (0.6, 0.72, 1.3 and 6.0 for $\gamma=0$ to 3; note that in the latter case, the mass within $r=1$ is $\sim 0.8$, i.e., somewhat lower than in other models, but since the density grows very steeply, it still has a higher enclosed mass within $r=0.4$).
-The satellite galaxies are chosen to have the same functional form of the density profile as the host, but with scale radii proportional to $\sqrt{q}$, where $q<1$ is the mass ratio between the satellite and the host.
+The satellite galaxies are chosen to have the same functional form of the density profile as the host, but with scale radii proportional to $\sqrt{q}$, where $q<1$ is the mass ratio between the satellite and the host, hence the velocity dispersion scales as the fourth power of mass, following the observational \citet{Faber1976} relation.
 We also run simulations with rigid (non-disrupting) satellites as described below.
-In addition, we also reproduced the simulation setup (initial conditions and trajectories) of several earlier works \citep{Zaritsky1988, Hernquist1989, Cora1997} and obtained very close agreement with their results.
+In addition, we also reproduced the simulation setup (initial conditions and trajectories) of several earlier works \citep{Zaritsky1988, Hernquist1989, Cora1997} and obtained a very close agreement with their results.